 He holds a PhD from the University of Cambridge in political science, an MSc in sociology from the London School of Economics, a Masters of Divinity from the International School of Theology Asia in Manila, Philippines, and a 1st Class BA from Brunel University.

 His role as a Resident Fellow involves running the CHACR Lecture Series and In Depth Briefings that address issues of interest to the Army and wider British defence.
-He is currently conducting a research project on the changing character of warfare in the Middle East and writing a book on religion and conflict in a global age.

 Dr. Louise Tumchewics is a historian with a particular focus on C-IED and EOD and with wider interests across a range of defence-related topics.